csiebler/mlops-demo/README.md

     * [`models/german-credit-basic/notebooks/german-credit-local.ipynb`](models/german-credit-basic/notebooks/german-credit-local.ipynb) - Shows how to run local training inside the Compute Instance, registers the model with data linage, and calculates the model explainability
     * [`models/german-credit-basic/notebooks/german-credit-amlcompute.ipynb`](models/german-credit-basic/notebooks/german-credit-amlcompute.ipynb) - Shows how to train the same model on a Compute Cluster
     * [`models/german-credit-basic/notebooks/deploy_webservices.ipynb`](models/german-credit-basic/notebooks/deploy_webservices.ipynb) - Shows how to deploy the trained model to an Azure Container Instance
+1. For deployment to AKS, make sure to create an AKS cluster in AML that has `SSL enabled` (using the Microsoft certificate)

 ### MLOps demo part